Everything Else You Need To Know

-We accept most ages, sizes and breeds.
-They must be healthy, preferably neutered or spayed, and have up-to-date vaccinations.
-We don’t accept aggressive dogs for boarding.
+We accept most ages, sizes and breeds, and prefer that the dogs be neutered or spayed, however, we do make exceptions in our off peak seasons.
+They must have up-to-date vaccinations and we don’t accept aggressive dogs.
 Upon arrival, Ranch staff carefully introduce each dog to the rest of the pack, to ensure a safe integration.
 Sometimes it takes a while to determine your dog’s character.
 If we feel your dog is showing traits not conducive to be being out with our small groups of compatible dogs, he will have his own corral to play in.
 A senior staff member will contact you to discuss your dog’s needs.
 It’s like the first few days of camp—getting to know the routine and expectations of behaviour, and once all that is established, it’s all about fun!

 Where will my dog sleep?